 I'm a software developer, designer, teacher and author.

-I founded and am the director of the Machine Intelligence Design group at Adobe.
+I founded and directed the Machine Intelligence Design groups at NVIDIA and Adobe.

 My work focuses on the emerging intersections between machine learning, design tools, programming languages and operating systems.
 I have also studied computer graphics, aesthetic philosophy, art and film.
 I come from a family of progressive educators who have greatly influenced my thinking about intelligence and toolmaking.